Precast Concrete on Steel Frames — Bearing, Connections, and Composite Action

 Critical detail: Studs must project into the topping slab, not the precast plank.
 The topping thickness must exceed the stud height by at least 1/2" (e.g., 3" topping for 2.5" stud length after welding).
 Studs welded through hollow-core keyways are not effective because the hollow-core concrete is precast and cannot develop shear transfer to the stud.

-Composite vs. non-composite comparison
+Composite vs. non-comparison comparison

 For a typical W18x35 spanning 30 ft with a 3" composite topping: